dotnet/csharplang/proposals/params-span.md

 var span = MemoryMarshal.CreateSpan(ref values.Item1, 3);
 Console.WriteLine(fmt, (ReadOnlySpan<object>)span); // WriteLine(string format, params ReadOnlySpan<object?> arg)
 ```

-The synthesized `struct` type will be `internal`, with an unspeakable name.

-Since `T` is a valid type argument (and used in `Span<T>`), the synthesized type will be a constructed generic type where the underlying generic type is shared across other call sites in the compilation with the same number of arguments.

 ## Open issues
 ### Is `params Span<T>` necessary?